dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 ## The solution

-What you ideally want to achieve is to initiate your font request before your css, which can be just a single line inside your `<head>` tag in the html.
+What you ideally want to achieve is to initiate your font request before your CSS, which can be just a single line inside your `<head>` tag in the HTML.

 ```html
 <link